fagan2888/cs_205_project/README.md

 5. Post-process for visualization using OpenMP implemented in Python through [`pymp`](https://github.com/classner/pymp). <font color='red'>Particles mass distribution</font>

-6. Create movie for simulation using FuncAnimation from matplotlib.
+6. Create movie for simulation using `FuncAnimation` from `matplotlib`.

 The source code for our project can be found [here](../master/src).